dayleparker/operator-metering/Documentation/configuring-storage.md

 ```
 The `spec.storage.hive.azure.container` should be the container you wish to store metering data at, and the optional `spec.storage.hive.azure.roodDirectory` should be the folder you want your data in, inside the container.
 Note that `spec.storage.hive.azure.createSecret` cannot be true with `spec.storage.hive.azure.secretName` non-empty at the same time.
+Also note that `spec.storage.hive.azure.storageAccountName` must also be set, even if referencing an existing secret.

 ## Using shared volumes for storage